mrpro.operators.GridSamplingOp

 initial_value (

-determines how the operator norm is inperpreted.
-For example, for a matrix-vector multiplication with a batched matrix tensor of shape(batch1, batch2, row, column)
+dimdetermines how the operator norm is inperpreted.
+For example, for a matrix-vector multiplication with a batched matrix tensor of shape(batch1, batch2, row, column)and a batched input tensor of shape(batch1, batch2, row):If

-, the operator is considered as a block diagonal matrix with batch1*batch2 blocks and the result is a tensor containing a single norm value (shape(1, 1, 1)
+dim=None, the operator is considered as a block diagonal matrix with batch1*batch2 blocks and the result is a tensor containing a single norm value (shape(1, 1, 1)).If

 Thus, the choice of